- Succession - the desire to have one’s assets pass to the next generation in accordance with specific wishes;

 Trust Companies in the Cook Islands are licensed to carry on “trust company business”, as that term is defined in the Trust Companies Act 2014 (“TCA”).
 They are regulated by the Financial Supervisory Commission (“FSC”) in accordance with the provisions of the TCA, which give the FSC the power to vary, revoke or add conditions to a licence as it sees fit.
 The Cook Islands is committed to the implementation of and compliance with international regulatory best practice.

 When these factors are combined with its modern communication facilities, sovereignty of its government, supportive political environment, banking options and convenient time zone for transacting business, the Cook Islands does stand out as the ideal option for the Chinese HNWI.

-The Cook Islands Solution
+ativan what class of drug is it The Cook Islands Solution

 The international wealth management plan should in all respects be just that – international.
 It will hold the HNWI’s non-domestic assets in vehicles established in jurisdictions and under laws which provide the maximum protection, flexibility and ease of administration.
 Financial assets will be custodied and managed in those financial centres with the professionals and institutions best suited to the HNWI’s needs.
 Depending on the HNWIs personal and family circumstances, the plan may be relatively simple or it may be more sophisticated requiring detail and focus on particular aspects.

 Given that no two individuals are the same it follows that no two wealth management plans will be the same, however the Chinese HNWIs’ wealth management structure may look something like this: